jhudsl/tidyversecourse/docs/04-dataviz.md

 <img src="images/dataviz-unnamed-chunk-37-1.png" width="672" />

-Alternatively, we can do this modifcation as well as other legend modifcations, like adding a rectangle around the legend, using the `theme()` function.
+Alternatively, we can do this modification, as well as other legend modifications, like adding a rectangle around the legend, using the `theme()` function.

 ```r